Frequency Locking to Environmental Forcing Suppresses Oscillatory Extinction in Phage-Bacteria Interactions: Results and Analysis

-To elucidate the mechanisms underlying these seemingly contrasting effects, we examine the time series of the bacterial density for different growth rates $r=0.2, 0.6, 1.0, 1.4, 1.8$, under the conditions of high and low infection pressures.
-The results are shown in Figs.~\ref{fig:RE6}~(b)-(e).
-Under low infection pressure, we find that environmental forcing can amplify the amplitude of initial transient oscillations of bacterial density, causing trajectories that would otherwise remain above the threshold to dip below it for almost all growth rates considered (except the smallest one $r=0.2$), thereby reducing the survival probability of bacteria, c.f., Figs.~\ref{fig:RE6}~(b) and (c).
-By contrast, under high infection pressure, we observe that environmental forcing is able to enhance the survival probability of bacteria by suppressing the sustained oscillation amplitudes of their densities via the frequency locking mechanism, see Fig.~\ref{fig:RE6}~(e).
-Comparing Figs.~\ref{fig:RE6}~(c) and (e), we notice that the rescue effect, where environmental fluctuations are helpful to mitigate the risk of extinction, does not occur under the condition of low infection pressure, due to the absence of pronounced oscillatory dynamics of bacterial density.
-Instead, it is the enlarged amplification of the amplitude of oscillation during the initial spreading stage of the phages that drives the bacterial population to extinction, see Fig.~\ref{fig:RE6}~(c).
+Under low infection pressure, we find that environmental forcing can amplify the amplitude of initial transient oscillations of bacterial density, causing trajectories that would otherwise remain above the threshold to dip below it for almost all growth rates considered (except the smallest one $r=0.2$), thereby reducing the survival probability of bacteria, c.f., Figs.~\ref{fig:RE6-2}~(a) and (b).
+By contrast, under high infection pressure, we observe that environmental forcing is able to enhance the survival probability of bacteria by suppressing the sustained oscillation amplitudes of their densities via the frequency locking mechanism, see Figs.~\ref{fig:RE6-2}~(c) and (d).
+Comparing Figs.~\ref{fig:RE6}~(b) and (d), we find that the rescue effect, where environmental fluctuations are helpful to mitigate the risk of extinction, does not occur under the condition of low infection pressure, due to the absence of pronounced oscillatory dynamics of bacterial density.
+Instead, it is the enlarged amplification of the amplitude of oscillation during the initial spreading stage of the phages that drives the bacterial population to extinction, see Fig.~\ref{fig:RE6}~(b).

-Moreover, the bacterial growth rate \(r\) serves as a critical modulator of these effects.
-A phage-bacteria system with a sufficiently large \(r\), upper portion of Fig.~\ref{fig:RE6}~(a), usually exhibits markedly enhanced sensitivity to environmental forcing with increasing adsorption rate $a$ of the phages.
+We remark that the bacterial growth rate \(r\) serves as a critical modulator of these effects.
+A phage-bacteria system with a sufficiently large \(r\), upper portion of Fig.~\ref{fig:RE6}, usually exhibits markedly enhanced sensitivity to environmental forcing.
 Specifically, for low-to-medium values of \(a\), large values of $r$ improve the transient amplification of detrimental oscillations, while for high adsorption rates \(a\), they instead favor a beneficial transition into a stabilized resonant state.
 From a mechanistic perspective, this arises because the growth term \(r(1 - N/K(t))\) scales the magnitude of the population response to oscillations in carrying capacity \(K(t)\) such that larger values of \(r\) would always produce proportionally greater dynamical responses to identical environmental perturbations.

 Summing up, our results demonstrate explicitly that the impact of environmental fluctuations is not universal in the phage-bacteria interaction dynamics but rather is critically filtered by the intrinsic life-history traits of the bacterial hosts.
 Fluctuating environment can be either punitive or beneficial, acting as a double-edged sword.
 On the one hand, it increases the risk of extinction for bacteria in the cases of low-to-medium infection pressure by destabilizing the transient dynamics of the two competitive species.
 On the other hand, it is counterintuitively capable of mitigating the extinction risk of bacteria under high infection pressure via facilitating resonant stabilization of the long-term dynamics.
 Interestingly, it is the growth rate \(r\) of the bacteria themselves that determines the sharpness of this sword such that faster-growing bacterial populations seem to experience the dualistic impact of environmental forcing more extremely.